Jozef89/timo/README.md

 timo
 ====

-desktop application for time managment
+Timo is simple windows desktop application for time managment.